computools/react-native-material-components/README.md

 **You need to wrap whole app in ```ThemeContainer```**

 This library provides an opportunity to automatically create themes from target colors. ```buildThemesFromColors``` function takes theme colors and returns light and dark themes.
+Each theme color must be one of the next color formats: hex, rgb or rgba.

 _See the example:_
 ```